hartrock/Inspector/README.md

 - handles newLISP interrupt and debug mode;
 - multiple remotes: handles multiple browser windows/tabs each having its own remote;
+- flexible layout: after resizing remote console - by dragging a _handle_ at its right/bottom borders - all other widgets are adapted to it;
 - communication channels are:
   - a (bidirectional) websocket connection between browser window process (Javascript) and (forked) webserver process (newLISP),
   - pipes between webserver and remote processes (both newLISP);